gumaerc-testorg/mas.771-spring-2011/content/pages/readings.md

 Week 2: Autism Technologies
 {{< tdclose >}}{{< tdopen >}}

-Carr, Edward, and Christopher E. Smith. "[Biological Setting Events for Self-Injury](http://onlinelibrary.wiley.com/doi/10.1002/mrdd.1410010204/abstract)." *Mental Retardation and Developmental Disabilities Research Reviews* 1, no. 2 (1995): 94-98.
+Carr, Edward, and Christopher E. Smith. "{{% resource_link "c7629a96-de9b-4319-bdf9-2dda5522dde2" "Biological Setting Events for Self-Injury" %}}." *Mental Retardation and Developmental Disabilities Research Reviews* 1, no. 2 (1995): 94-98.

-Carr, Edward, et al. "[Menstrual Discomfort as a Biological Setting Event for Severe Problem Behavior: Assessment and Intervention](http://www.ncbi.nlm.nih.gov/pubmed/12564944)." *American Journal of Mental Retardation* 108, no. 2 (2003): 117-133.
+Carr, Edward, et al. "{{% resource_link "b59e5aed-e7d8-49b9-856b-8e4426a1a2ab" "Menstrual Discomfort as a Biological Setting Event for Severe Problem Behavior: Assessment and Intervention" %}}." *American Journal of Mental Retardation* 108, no. 2 (2003): 117-133.

-Carr, Edward, and J. S. Owen-DeSchryver. "[Physical Illness, Pain, and Problem Behavior in Minimally Verbal People with Developmental Disabilities](http://www.ncbi.nlm.nih.gov/pubmed/16897378)." *Journal of Autism and Developmental Disorders* 37, no. 3 (2007): 413-424.
+Carr, Edward, and J. S. Owen-DeSchryver. "{{% resource_link "8b5b595e-0be7-4a8b-9a7b-d4c81db3491e" "Physical Illness, Pain, and Problem Behavior in Minimally Verbal People with Developmental Disabilities" %}}." *Journal of Autism and Developmental Disorders* 37, no. 3 (2007): 413-424.

 Carr, Edward, and Martha Herbert.
-"Integrating Behavioral and Biomedical Approaches: A Marriage Made in Heaven." *Autism Advocate* 1 (2008): 45-52. ([PDF - 3.1 MB](http://docplayer.net/60552131-Integrating-behavioral-and-biomedical-approaches-a-marriage-made-in-heaven.html))
+"Integrating Behavioral and Biomedical Approaches: A Marriage Made in Heaven." *Autism Advocate* 1 (2008): 45-52. ({{% resource_link "63e59870-8fb6-4b98-8417-56be1d30e4cb" "PDF - 3.1 MB" %}})

 ### Questions